Skip to main content

 Review

 Review is the step in our process where the pull requests relating to a story are code-reviewed, and merged.
-This is typically done by somone who hasn’t worked on the story, however if a story has been paired on throughout, the pair can merge their own PRs, and push the story straight through to approval.
+This is typically done by someone who hasn’t worked on the story, however if a story has been paired on throughout, the pair can merge their own PRs, and push the story straight through to approval.

 For a story that hasn’t been paired on throughout, the review and merging must be done by someone who hasn’t worked on it.
 This is to ensure that all code has been read by at least 2 people before being released to prod.